pspiagicw/blog/content/groom/index.md

     "python -m exaple-project",
 ]

-# Tasks can contain dependencies, and environment variables defined
+# Tasks can contain
+# - dependencies
+# - custom directory to run
+# - environment variables to setup
 [task.test]
 environment = [ "TESTS=1" ]
 directory = "test"
 command = "python -m unittest" depends = [
-    "format"
+    "format",
+    "tags"
 ]

 [task.format]
 command = "go fmt ./..."

+# You can make `groom` execute your command in a shell
+# As opposed to executed directly
+# Useful for shell features like globbing
+[task.tags]
+shell = "bash"
+command = "ctags *.go"
+# This becomes "bash -c 'ctags *.go'"
 ```

 > You can run `groom --example-config` to get a working example config.